bdewilde/bdewilde.github.io/_posts/2023-01-17-a-better-information-diet-post-twitter.md

 - [Burlington Mayor's Updates](https://www.burlingtonvt.gov/mayor/mayorsupdates): News, policy, and soapboxing from the mayor of Burlington, even though I rarely agree with him.
 [Stand-in for any local government official.]
 Monthly-ish.
 - [Burlington City Arts newsletter](https://www.burlingtoncityarts.org): News, press releases, and event details dedicated to art and culture in the community.
 BCA's studio is where I make pottery!
 [Stand-in for any local cultural org.]
 Monthly-ish.
 - [Edgewater Environmental Coalition newsletter](https://www.edgewaterenvironmentalcoalition.org/connect): News and events for my (former) neighborhood environmental org.
 [Stand-in for any local advocacy nonprofit.]
-Bi-monthly.
+Twice monthly.

 This list changes often.
 I unsubscribe when a newsletter stops serving my needs; on the flip side, I'm quick to subscribe when something new catches my eye.
 Maintaining a good balance of content requires some attention and care, unlike, say, casually doomscrolling on Twitter.
 The most important thing is to be intentional, and to practice moderation.